louisgarder/school-atendance-zones/README.md

 a sample CSV file (MaricopaCountyData.csv) is also provided.
 When selecting how many simulations to run, it is important to note that more simulations leads to a higher possibility of finding a more diverse school attendance zone configuration; however, this also requries more runtime.

+The current code only accounts for "white" and "black or African American" demographics.
+However for any region where other race/ethnicities are a significant demogrpahic, the code can easily be edited to add in these changes.

 Algorithm and all code was developed/written by Raymond Suo.
 For any other questions on how to use or run this project, please contact Raymond Suo at rms7988@gmail.com